 Expanding upon the terminology of Genes, Cid, Fernandez, & Pires (2017), we quantified: a) current debt, the number of species and interactions lost because of the Late Pleistocene extinctions; b) rewilding credit, the number of species and interactions restored under the rewilding scenario; and c) rewilding deficit, the extent of past losses not restored by rewilding.
 By quantifying current debt, rewilding credit, and rewilding deficit, we could then assess whether rewilding credit can balance current debt and if a rewilding deficit remained.

-We quantified current debt, rewilding credit, and rewilding deficit in large) (>= 5,000 km^2 protected areas (n = 209) with strict International Union for Conservation of Nature (IUCN) management categories (Ia, Ib, and II).
+We quantified current debt, rewilding credit, and rewilding deficit in large protected areas with strict International Union for Conservation of Nature (IUCN) management categories (Ia, Ib, and II; >= 5,000 km^2; n = 209).
 Rewilding is more feasible in large, protected areas where human-wildlife conflict is less likely.
-Moreover, because large protected areas are concentrated in areas with low biodiversity (Daru et al., 2019), we examined rewilding restoration potential in areas >= 5,000 km^2 (n = 206) randomly scattered within each biogeographic realm (Figure 1) to investigate the potential of a global rewilding scenario without geographic biases.
+Moreover, because large protected areas are concentrated in areas with low biodiversity (Daru et al., 2019), we examined rewilding restoration potential in areas >= 5,000 km^2 randomly scattered within each biogeographic realm to investigate the potential of a global rewilding scenario without geographic biases (n = 206; Figure 1).

-Our method includes three distinct steps: 1) fitting correlative species distribution models (SDMs) for extant terrestrial mammals to identify their climatically suitable habitat; 2) modelling reintroductions of extant terrestrial mammals to present-natural ranges and identifying extant mammals that could replace closely-related, similarly-sized extinct species with similar climatic niches; 3) reconstructing species present-natural, current, and rewilding food webs in both large protected and random areas under the three scenarios.
+Our method includes three distinct steps: 1) fitting correlative species distribution models (SDMs) for extant terrestrial mammals to identify their climatically suitable habitat; 2) modelling reintroductions of extant terrestrial mammals to present-natural ranges and identifying extant mammals that could replace closely-related, similarly-sized extinct species; 3) reconstructing species present-natural, current, and rewilding food webs in both large protected and random areas under the three scenarios.
 These three steps are summarised below; more details are provided in the supplementary material.
 By contrasting food webs for each scenario, we investigated whether rewilding can rewire current food webs to present-natural conditions. .

 Species distribution models

 Correlative SDMs are currently the main tools used to derive spatially explicit predictions of environmental suitability for species (Elith & Leathwick, 2009).
-They typically achieve this through identification of statistical relationships between species observations and environmental descriptors (Guisan & Thuiller, 2005). byintroduced SDMs in the use ofTo overcome biases niche the contraction of ranges due toby anthropogenic pressurestoday on where terrestrial mammals live(Faurby & Aráujo, 2018) (Jarvie & Svenning, 2018)building SDMsin , we used current and present-natural range maps from the PHYLACINE database (Faurby et al., 2018).
+They typically achieve this through identification of statistical relationships between species observations and environmental descriptors (Guisan & Thuiller, 2005).
+Following previous studies (Jarvie & Svenning 2018), we used current and present-natural range maps from the PHYLACINE database (Faurby et al., 2018) to overcome biases in the SDMs due to anthropogenic range contraction of species (Faurby & Aráujo, 2018).
 Current ranges were generated from the IUCN range polygon maps for current, natural, and reintroduced ranges only (IUCN, 2016).
 Present-natural ranges are estimates of where species could be today in the complete absence of influence of modern humans (Homo sapiens) through time (Faurby & Svenning, 2015).
-The present-natural ranges combine knowledge of species' current IUCN range with historic distributions, fossil co-occurrence data, and range modifications caused by humans (Faurby & Svenning, 2015).

-We generated presence locations within combined current and present-natural range maps with a 20 km separation distance, excluding locations reported above the highest elevation for each species in the IUCN Red List or, if not stated, 4,000 meters, which is roughly the 95 percentile for upper elevations of mammals (IUCN, 2016).
-Elevation was determined for presence locations using the EarthEnv-DEM90 digital elevation model (Robinson, Regetz, & Guralnick, 2014).
-In total, we identified 4,206 extant terrestrial mammal species with range maps.